CommodoreAlex/Container-Security/Supply Chain/readme.md

 This section ensures that containerized applications are trustworthy from build to deployment.

 ## Contents
 - **usage.md** – Minimal introduction to image building, signing, and SBOM concepts.
 - **image-signing.md** – Using Cosign or Notary to sign container images.
 - **sbom.md** – Generating and verifying Software Bill of Materials.
+- **grype.md** – Vulnerability scanning with Grype for Linux and container images.
 - **ci-cd-security.md** – Best practices for secure CI/CD pipelines.
 - **examples/** – Scripts and GitHub Actions workflows demonstrating supply chain security.

 ## Cross-References
 - Container runtime guidance: `docker/`, `podman/`, `kubernetes/`.